 Most of the school field trips to the Academy are scheduled in the morning, and it is normal to see lots and lots of students in the forenoon.

 Weekends or school holidays attract even bigger crowds.

-If you want just to browse around California Academy of Sciences, check out the must-see exhibits and move on you will need around two hours.
+If you want to browse California Academy of Sciences and see only the must-see exhibits, you need around two hours.

-However, if you want to get involved a bit and attend the numerous planetarium shows, 3-D shows, and check out rainforest exhibit, etc. you must plan for three to four hours.
+However, if you want to get involved and attend the numerous planetarium shows, 3-D shows, and check out rainforest exhibit, etc. you must plan for three to four hours.

 If you are visiting with kids who love Museums (and science), and you don’t mind having your lunch at the attraction, you can spend the whole day exploring.